TeeShema/Marketing-Campaign-Performance/README.md

 •	The conversion funnel revealed a high drop-off rate post-impression (96%), signaling the need for stronger middle- and bottom-funnel optimization.

-Overall, the project demonstrates that reallocating spend toward high-performing platforms, audiences, and formats — while addressing funnel inefficiencies — can raise total marketing ROI by 25–40% without additional spend.
+Overall, the project demonstrates that reallocating spend toward high-performing platforms, audiences, and formats while addressing funnel inefficiencies, can raise total marketing ROI by 25–40% without additional spend.